 My husband just died, do I have to bring his will?

 Yes.
 If depositing a will with the Clerk’s Office, it must be done within ten (10) days of receiving notice that the testator has passed away and must be accompanied by the delivery form.
 There is no fee to file a will.

 What happens if a person dies and has left no will?

-Disposition of Personal Property Without Administration may be filed without the assistance of an attorney.
-If the deceased has not prepared a will and is not survived by anyone, the property shall escheat to the State.
+A Small Estate Letter (also known as a Disposition of Personal Property Without Administration) may be filed without the assistance of an attorney.
 These dispositions are filed when the amount of assets do not exceed $5,000.00.
 The Clerk assists the public and court by processing the forms, verifying the assets of the decedent and preparing the Order allowing for distribution.
+If the deceased has not prepared a will and is not survived by anyone, the property shall escheat to the State

 What are the requirements for a small estate letter?

 - Decedent must have been a resident of Hernando County;